bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is a document?
 What is a collection?</summary><br><b>

+  * A document is a record in MongoDB, which is stored in BSON (Binary JSON) format and is the basic unit of data in MongoDB.
+  * A collection is a group of related documents stored in a single database in MongoDB.
 </b></details>

 <details>
 <summary>What is an aggregator?</summary><br><b>

+  * An aggregator is a framework in MongoDB that performs operations on a set of data to return a single computed result.
 </b></details>

 <details>
 <summary>What is better?
 Embedded documents or referenced?</summary><br><b>

+  * There is no definitive answer to which is better, it depends on the specific use case and requirements.
+Some explainations : Embedded documents provide atomic updates, while referenced documents allow for better normalization.
 </b></details>

 <details>
 <summary>Have you performed data retrieval optimizations in Mongo?
 If not, can you think about ways to optimize a slow data retrieval?</summary><br><b>

+  * Some ways to optimize data retrieval in MongoDB are: indexing, proper schema design, query optimization and database load balancing.
 </b></details>

 ##### Queries